Felinexpress Home

 Pisces (2/20-3/20)

-We are the proud winners of the 2006 AND 2007 winner of the Muse Medallion for Online Magazine by The Cat Writers’ Association in their annual Communications Contest!
+We are the proud winners of the 2006 - 2009 winner of the Muse Medallion for Online Magazine by The Cat Writers?
+Association in their annual Communications Contest!
 (Photo courtesy of Weems Hutto).

-Felinexpress.com home > Cat Care > Guinevere- The Cat with Special Needs
+Felinexpress.com home > Cat Care > Head Bumps of Courage

 Mary Anne Miller is a freelance writer, website content provider and member of The Cat Writers’ Association.
 Her expertise lies in feral cat socialization, bottle babies and animal abuse issues.